-- 1. Add about 20-30 mL of 70% isopropyl alcohol to one of the 5-gallon plastic jugs.
+- 1. Add about 20-30 mL of isopropyl alcohol to the 5-gallon plastic jug.
 Do not add more than 30 mL of alcohol.
-Recap the bottle of alcohol tightly and move it far from the demonstration area.
-Insert a rubber stopper into the mouth of the plastic jug. - 2.
+Recap the bottle of alcohol tightly and move it far from the demonstration area. - 2.
 Lay the jug sideways on a flat surface allowing the alcohol to flow from base to mouth.
 Slowly swirl the jug for about 30 seconds, trying to spread alcohol liquid completely over the entire interior surface.
 This allows the liquid alcohol to volatilize and makes the vapor concentration uniform throughout the bottle.
 If a lot of liquid alcohol is still visible, swirl the bottle for another 30 seconds. - 3.
 Pour out any excess liquid alcohol and shake out the bottle.
 Wipe the inside and outside neck of the bottle to remove any remaining liquid. - 4.
 Stand the jug on the floor, placing it in the front of the room and behind a safety shield.
 Note: If desired, the demonstration can be performed on a fireproof demonstration table provided that the ceilings are at least 10 feet high. - 5.
-Repeat steps 1-4 for the 100% isopropyl alcohol and the 95% ethyl alcohol. - 6.
-Dim the lights in the room. - 7.
-Light the wood splint that is taped to the meter stick. - 8.
-Remove the rubber stopper from one of the three jugs and stand back and, at arm's length, bring the burning wood splint over or slightly down into the mouth of the bottle.
-Note: Be sure you are on the safe side of the safety shield as well. - 9.
-Observe the explosive "whoosh" that results. - 10.
-Repeat steps 7-9 for the remaining two bottles. - 11.
+Dim the lights in the room. - 6.
+Light a match or wood splint that is taped to a meter stick or other long stick. - 7.
+Stand back and, at arm's length, bring the burning match or wood splint over or slightly down into the mouth of the bottle.
+Note: Be sure you are on the safe side of the safety shield as well. - 8.
+Observe the explosive "whoosh" that results. - 9.
 After the reaction has subsided and all the flames are out, wait for a minute or two until the bottle has cooled slightly.
 Pour out the water droplets from the bottle into a 25-mL graduated cylinder using a small funnel.
 As much as 12-14 mL of water may result, showing that water is one of the products of the combustion of alcohol.